Het-in-Hertz/Het_RISC_V_ChipTapeout_VSD/Week 0/README.md

 I sincerely thank the entire VSD team for their unwavering support, expert guidance, and providing such an exceptional learning platform throughout this RISC-V Reference SoC Tapeout Program.
 Their dedication to fostering hands-on experience and advancing semiconductor education has been invaluable to my growth as an engineer.

-I would also like to express my gratitude to all other involved professionals and institutions who made this program possible, including but not limited to IIT Gandhinagar, Prof. Rajat Moona, Sameer Patel, Efabless, and Muhammed Kasim.
+I would also like to express my gratitude to all other involved professionals and institutions who made this program possible, including but not limited to IIT Gandhinagar, Prof. Rajat Moona, Mr.Sameer Patel, Efabless, and Mr. Muhammed Kasim.
 Their contributions and collaboration have greatly enriched this learning journey.